Accelerating Chile’s energy transition

 The expansion project added 12 new wind turbines to the existing 55 at the farm, bringing the total to 67 with a total installed capacity of 175.5 MW of clean, renewable energy.
 As of 2022, this will make it possible to inject more than 500 GWh per year into the National Electric System through the Maitencillo substation, supplying the energy consumption of approximately 163,000 homes and avoiding the emission of 299,000 tons of CO2 into the atmosphere.

 The Santiago Solar photovoltaic plant is located in Til Til, Metropolitan Region, 50 km north of Santiago.
 The plant consists of 358,700 polycristalline modules with a fixed structure with a total 115 MW installed capacity of with a generation capacity of renewable energy of approx. 200 GWh per year, enough for the annual supply of 90,000 households, avoiding the emission of 190,000 tons of CO2 each year.
 The plant, that started its operations in 2018 and is co-owned by EDF Renewables Chile and AME, is the largest solar park in the Metropolitan Region, Chile’s most populated area.

-Bolero is a solar power plant, jointly owned by EDF Renewables Chile and Marubeni, its Japanese partner.
-With 146 MWp of capacity, its annual output equates to the power used by 191,000 Chilean households over a one-year period.
-It comprises 475,000 photovoltaic modules equipped with trackers to follow the course of the sun.
-This asset covers an area of more than 500 hectares in the Atacama Desert, taking advantage of the highest levels of solar irradiance in the world.
+Bolero is a solar power plant jointly owned by EDF Renewables Chile and Marubeni.
+With an installed capacity of 146 MW and an annual production of 380 GWh, it is capable of supplying energy to approximately 191,000 Chilean households.
+The plant has 475,000 photovoltaic modules equipped with trackers to orient their position according to the course of the sun.
+It is located in Sierra Gorda, in the middle of the Atacama Desert, a place with one of the highest levels of radiation in the world.